 Families must complete the PRIDE training course and complete a homestudy.
 PRIDE training is an excellent opportunity to meet other families who are going through the foster and adoption process.
 It is also an opportunity to educate yourself about adoption and foster parenting.

 The homestudy is a comprehensive report of your family and home environment.
 The completed homestudy includes an application, summary of your family’s history, interviews, criminal background and child abuse clearances.
 The timeline of the homestudy can vary from family to family.

-A complete listing of county WV DHHR contacts and private foster care and adoption agencies can be provided by contacting Mission West Virginia at 866-CALL-MWV.
+Information on foster care/adoption certification may be found in Mission West Virginia’s Foster Care and Adoption Information Guide.
+A complete listing of private child-placing agencies can be provided by contacting Mission West Virginia (email@example.com) at 866-CALL-MWV.

 Many children in West Virginia awaiting adoption are considered special needs.
 Special needs is often another way to say waiting children.
 This does not necessarily reflect any problems the child may have.
 While some of the children who wait have a physical, emotional or education challenge, many are healthy and are doing well developmentally.
 The characteristics that are used to describe special needs are defined as:

 - Over the age of 8 which presents a barrier to adoption